Career, Salary and Education Information

 Interpersonal skills.
 Drafters work closely with architects, engineers, and other designers to make sure that final plans are accurate.
-This requires the ability to take advice and constructive criticism, as well as to offer it.
+This requires the ability to communicate effectively and work well with others.

 Math skills.
 Drafters work on technical drawings.
 They may be required to solve mathematical calculations involving factors such as angles, weights, and costs.

 Technical skills.
-Drafters in all specialties must be able to use computer software, such as CAD, and work with database tools, such as BIM (building information modeling).
+Drafters in all specialties must be able to use computer software, such as CAD, and work with database tools, such as building information modeling (BIM).

 Time-management skills.
 Drafters often work under strict deadlines.
-As a result, they must work efficiently in order to produce the required output according to set schedules.
+As a result, they must work efficiently to produce the required output according to set schedules.

-The median annual wage for drafters was $51,940 in May 2014.
+The median annual wage for drafters is $60,290.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $33,230, and the highest 10 percent earned more than $81,240.
+The lowest 10 percent earned less than $37,390, and the highest 10 percent earned more than $92,970.

-Median annual wages for drafters in May 2014 were as follows:
+Median annual wages for drafters are as follows:

-In May 2014, the median annual wages for drafters in the top industries in which they worked were as follows:
+The median annual wages for drafters in the top industries in which they work are as follows:

-Employment of drafters is projected to decline 3 percent from 2014 to 2024.
+Overall employment of drafters is projected to decline 3 percent over the next ten years.
 Employment growth will vary by specialty.